Sjors/matreon/README.md

 In Heroku click "Ad a new job", enter `rake podcast:fetch` and press `Save`.
 Suggested frequency is hourly.

 ## Development

+Pending a mock, you'll need to have access to a Lightning Charge installation.

 Install [RVM](https://rvm.io) (Ruby Version Manager) and `rvm install` the right [Ruby version](Gemfile#L1).
 Install [NVM](https://github.com/creationix/nvm#install-script) (Node Version Manager) and `nvm install` the right NodeJS version, see `{engines: {node: ...}}` in [package.json](package.json).